 Boating accidents are a serious reality and often involve serious injury or even death.
 When you or a loved one has been involved in an accident on the water, you need an experienced firm like Bloom Legal that can look at your individual case and devise a legal plan that is best for you.
 You may be entitled to compensation for medical bills, lost wages, or for pain and suffering.

 With a variety of legal claims to be made and compensation to be sought, Bloom Legal will fight to get you what you deserve when you have been affected by an accident on the water.
-Contact Bloom Legal today at 504-599-9997 or through the Contact form at the top left of this page to discuss the details of your claim.
+Contact an experienced New Orleans boating accident lawyer at Bloom Legal today at 504-599-9997 or through our contact form to discuss the details of your claim.